siboles/lsmgridtrack/doc/index.rst

 .. image:: ./reference.png
    :align: center

 By using custom mechanical testing systems that allow for sample imaging while under known applied mechanics, this grid can be observed in the tissue under different deformed states.
-Registering the undeformed and deformed images then allows for determination of the grid deformation.
-Below the calculated grid deformation between undeformed tissue state shown above to a 30% applied nominal compressive strain is shown below.
+Registering the undeformed and deformed images then allows for the determination of the grid deformation.
+Below, the calculated grid deformation between the undeformed tissue state shown above to a 30% applied nominal compressive strain is shown.

 .. image:: ./deforming.gif
    :align: center